Adder: Feeding

-Their diet consists mainly of small mammals, such as mice, rats, voles, and shrews, as well as lizards.
-Sometimes, slow worms are taken, and even weasels and moles.
+Their diet mainly consists of small mammals, such as mice, rats, voles, and shrews, as well as lizards.
+They sometimes take slow worms, and even weasels (such as least weasels and possibly juvenile stoats) and moles.
 Adders also feed on amphibians, such as frogs, newts, and salamanders.
 Birds are also reported to be consumed, especially nestlings and even eggs, for which they will climb into shrubbery and bushes.
 Generally, diet varies depending on locality.

 Juveniles will eat nestling mammals, small lizards and frogs as well as worms and spiders.
 One important dietary source for young adders is the alpine salamander (Salamadra atra).
 Because both species live at higher altitudes, S. atra could be a prevalent food source for adders, since there may be few other animals.
 One study suggests that alpine salamanders could consist of almost half of the adders' diets in some locations.
 They have been witnessed swallowing these salamanders in the early morning hours.
 Once they reach about 30 cm in length, their diet begins to resemble that of the adults.

 Reproduction

-In Hungary, mating takes place in the last week of April, whilst in the north it happens later (in the second week of May).
-Mating has also been observed in June and even early October, but it is not known if this autumn mating results in any offspring.
+In Hungary, mating takes place during the last week of April, whereas in the north it occurs later, during the second week of May.
+Mating has also been observed in June and even in early October, but it is unclear whether any offspring result from autumn mating.
 Females often breed once every two years, or even once every three years if the seasons are short and the climate is not conducive.